What is design thinking? In simple terms, it is a framework that puts user needs at the core of any product development.

 If you incorporate this framework in your product development process, you will get through five major steps:

-- Empathize: this stage involves gathering insights about users and trying to understand their objectives, wishes and needs.
+- Empathize: this stage involves gathering insights about users and trying to understand their objectives, wishes, and needs.

 - Define: the phase is all about identifying the challenge.
 What difficulties do users face?
 What is the biggest user problem?
-What users actually need?
+What do users actually need?

 - Ideate: this step, as you may have already guessed, is dedicated to thinking about the way you can solve the problems you have identified, with the help of your product.
-The product team, designers and software engineers, brainstorm and generate multiple ideas.
+The product team, designers, and software engineers brainstorm and generate multiple ideas.

 - Test: you present the prototype to customers and find out if it solves their problem and provides users with what they need.
 Note that this is not the end of the journey and you cannot put a full stop here: you will get feedback from users, adjust the product functionality and test it again.
 This is a continuous process similar to the build-measure-learn approach in the lean startup methodology.